-Years R, 1 and 2 share a curriculum based on a 3 year cycle.
 The Year 1 learning experience builds on and extends the experiences children have had during the Early Years Foundation Stage where a kinaesthetic approach to teaching and learning is maintained and built upon to offer creative, hands on method of teaching and learning.
 The Year 1/2 classroom aims to reflect a similarity to the Year R/1 classroom as it exhibits areas of learning available to the children e.g. role-play, art and creativity, music, ICT, reading and quiet areas.
 Although Year 1 is the first year within which the NC is followed, we continue to develop the independent learning skills established in the EYFS.
 Children in Year 1 are encouraged to select resources and activities independently and use decision making skills in their learning.
-Before the children move from the EYFS into KS1: staff meet to discuss the children's progress.
+Before the children move from the EYFS into KS1 members of staff meet to discuss the children's progress.
 Early Years Foundation Stage teachers inform the future teacher of each child's level of ability, special educational needs and any other information relevant to the well being and development of the child.
-Liaison takes place between the school and the parents to decide which class Year 1 pupils will attend - based on academic and social stages, gender and age.
+Liaison takes place between the school and the parents prior to the school deciding which class Year 1 pupils will attend - based on academic and social stages, gender and age.